centixkadon/opencv/README.md

-# opencv
+# OpenCV Test Case

-OpenCV Test Case
+C++ code for learning how to use OpenCV.